garden-io/garden/docs/reference/module-types/kubernetes.md

   # workload is used.
   containerName:

+# This feature has been deleted.
+localMode:
+  # The reverse port-forwards configuration for the local application.
+  ports:
+    - # The local port to be used for reverse port-forward.
+      local:

+      # The remote port to be used for reverse port-forward.
+      remote:

+  # The command to run the local application.
+If not present, then the local application should be started manually.
+  command:

+  # Specifies restarting policy for the local application.
+By default, the local application will be restarting
+  # infinitely with 1000ms between attempts.
+  restart:
+    # Delay in milliseconds between the local application restart attempts.
+The default value is 1000ms.
+    delayMsec: 1000

+    # Max number of the local application restarts.
+Unlimited by default.
+    max: .inf

+  # The remote Kubernetes resource to proxy traffic from.
+If specified, this is used instead of `defaultTarget`.
+  target:
+    # The kind of Kubernetes resource to find.
+    kind:

+    # The name of the resource, of the specified `kind`.
+If specified, you must also specify `kind`.
+    name:

+    # A map of string key/value labels to match on any Pods in the namespace.
+When specified, a random ready Pod with
+    # matching labels will be picked as a target, so make sure the labels will always match a specific Pod type.
+    podSelector:

+    # The name of a container in the target.
+Specify this if the target contains more than one container and the main
+    # container is not the first container in the spec.
+    containerName:

 # The Deployment, DaemonSet or StatefulSet or Pod that Garden should regard as the _Garden service_ in this module
 # (not to be confused with Kubernetes Service resources).
 #